-The DVRPC FY2023 TIP for Pennsylvania contains 391 projects (including the IMP), totaling over \$7.5 billion for the phases to be advanced during the next four years, an average of \$1.875 billion per year.
-Programmed funds include \$2.2 billion for projects primarily addressing the non-Interstate Highway System, and over \$1.3 billion for projects addressing the IMP, resulting in an overall four-year total for the Highway Program of over \$3.5 billion.
-Additionally, there is a Transit Program for SEPTA, PART, and PennDOT's BPT that totals \$3.9 billion.
-Table 2: presents a funding summary for the DVRPC region by county and transit operator for each of the four TIP years in Pennsylvania, which includes federal, state, local, and the Pennsylvania statewide IMP funding for the DVRPC region.
+The Draft DVRPC FY2023 TIP for Pennsylvania contains 391 projects (including the Interstate Management Program), totaling over \$7.5 billion for the phases to be advanced during the next four years, an average of \$1.875 billion per year.
+Programmed funds include \$2.2 billion for projects primarily addressing the non-Interstate Highway System, and over \$1.3 billion for projects addressing the Interstate Management Program, resulting in an overall four-year total for the Highway Program of over \$3.5 billion.
+Additionally, there is a Transit Program for SEPTA, Pottstown Area Rapid Transit (PART), and PennDOT's Bureau of Public Transit that totals \$3.9 billion.
+Table 2: presents a funding summary for the DVRPC region by county and transit operator for each of the four TIP years in Pennsylvania, which includes federal, state, local, and the Pennsylvania Statewide Interstate Management Program funding for the DVRPC region.
 Table 3: and Table 4: provide a breakdown of various state and federal funding sources and their distributions, including local matches, while Table 5 shows the grand total of the highway and transit program.